KeelyTeh/PortfolioProjects/README.md

 * The Midwest states hit hardest by extreme drought conditions have been the west part of the region, in North Dakota and South Dakota.

 ## About the Data
-Drought Monitor and crop production data from the County Agriculture Production Survey (CAPS) from the National Agriculture Statistics Service (NASS).
+This project combined drought data from the U.S. Drought Monitor and crop production data from the County Agriculture Production Survey (CAPS) from the National Agriculture Statistics Service (NASS).
 ### Drought Data
 * Drought levels: Acres of dry to moderate drought & severe to exceptional drought
 * Years, took one fall drought monitor recording each year